En-Light-ener" December 2001

 in the standard candle holders.
 The base formers are placed on

 a heated surface and the taper is smoothly inserted.
-The former
+The

 of various types of candles